Yokeshthirumoorthi/rust-convexhull-benchmarks/README.md

 ## License

-Rustalgo is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.
+This program is licensed under the "MIT License".
+Please see the file LICENSE in the source distribution of this software for license terms.